01

 The Principle

-In the global water game, too many are still left behind.
-Inequality defines who gets access and who does not — driving further poverty, gender injustice and exclusion.
-Real progress means prioritising those furthest behind and ensuring that everyone gets a fair chance to participate and benefit.
+Too many are still left behind in the global water game.
+Inequality impacts who gets access and who does not — perpetuating poverty, gender injustice and exclusion.
+Women and girls bear the primary burden of water collection and poor hygiene conditions — limiting their education and posing severe safety risks.
+Leveling the playing field requires prioritising those furthest behind and ensuring that everyone gets a fair chance.

 Sources: UNICEF JMP 2025 · WHO · JMP 2023